clappr/clappr/packages/html5-tvs-playback/README.md

 Group all DRM-related config.
 The currently available configs are:

 * #### `licenseServerURL {String}`
   The license server URL used on the license acquisition.
-This config is mandatory to play content with DRM.
+Only used to do the post acquisition.

+* #### `xmlLicenceAcquisition {String}`
+  The part of XML that contains all necessary info to do the full challenge of license acquisition.
+See more about the PlayReady Header Specification [here](https://docs.microsoft.com/en-us/playready/specifications/playready-header-specification).

 ## API Documentation